maiadx/TDE-Classifier-Continued/README.md

 # Photometric Classification of Tidal Disruption Events for Legacy Survey of Space and Time

 ## Introduction
+This is a fork of the main project for continued development after the kaggle competition.

 This repository contains a machine learning pipeline built to identify Tidal Disruption Events (TDEs) within the LSST (Legacy Survey of
 Space and Time) data set.
 TDEs are rare, high-energy transients occurring when a star is disrupted by a supermassive black hole.
 Distinguishing them from the vast background of supernovae and active galactic nuclei (AGN) requires a classification strategy that